kais271/pvc-exporter/README.md

 This item provides 2 metrics,one for monitoring mounted pvc usage named **pvc_usage**, and one for provides the mapping between pod and pvc named **pvc_mapping**.

 # Note
-Only used to monitor mounted pvc that provied by block storage provisioner.
+This project just can monitoring mounted pvc that provied by block storage provisioner and mounted as **"volumeMounts"**.
 Such as longgorn,trident,rook-ceph,etc..
+In addition, if your pv is block model and mounted as **"volumeDevices"** that not supported yet.

 # Support list
 The following storage provisioners has been tested..